ANNIZHENG/Annotation-Interface/README.md

 # Annotation Interface

-### Please create a postgresql database beforehand and change the path in server/db_tables.py line 8 (the database in the current code is from postgres heroku)
+### Please create a postgresql database beforehand and change the path in server/db_tables.py line 8 (the current database used is from Postgres Heroku)

-### You may test the code in https://annotation-interface.herokuapp.com/
+#### You may see the demonstration here: https://annotation-interface.herokuapp.com/

-### Headphone check code link: https://github.com/mcdermottLab/HeadphoneCheck
+#### Headphone Check program link: https://github.com/mcdermottLab/HeadphoneCheck

 1. Please create the Recording database before hand
 ```